A global collaboration for patient safety

 Two patient advocates at a panel discussion with Dr Mariângela Simão, Assistant Director-General, WHO, at the 50th anniversary of the WHO PIDM at WHO headquarters in Geneva, 2018.
 Photo: Alexandra Hoegberg/UMC

-The WHO Programme for International Drug Monitoring (WHO PIDM) is an international collaboration with the goal to ensure timely identification of medicines-related safety problems.
-With more than 170 full members and associate members in the programme in 2022, it covers about 99% of the world’s population.
+The WHO Programme for International Drug Monitoring (WHO PIDM) is an international collaboration with the goal to ensure identification of medicines- and vaccine-related safety problems.
+With more than 170 full members and associate members in the programme, it covers about 99% of the world’s population.

 A WHO delegate at the annual meeting of the WHO Programme for International Drug Monitoring in India, 2015.